ubeninja77/hotel/README.md

 ## Getting Started

 We will use the same project structure we used for the previous project.
-Classes should be in files in the `lib` folder, and tests should be in files in the `spec` folder.
+Library code (such as classes) should be in files in the `lib` folder, and tests should be in files in the `spec` folder.

 1. Fork this repository in GitHub
 1. Clone the repository to your computer

+### Verify Setup With Your First Commit

+Follow the steps below first to verify that your setup is working.
+If you cannot get `guard` to run, a failing test to run, or a test to pass at the beginning, please ask for help before continuing the project.

-1. Open a terminal and run the `guard` command from within the project's root directory (where the `Guardfile` is).
+1. Open a terminal and run the `guard` command from within the project's root directory (where the `Guardfile` is)
 1. Create a test to check the instantiation of one of your object types (**RED**)
 1. Create the class for the object tested in the step above (**GREEN**)
 1. Use `git add`, `commit` and `push` commands to push your initial code to GitHub